sarda-devesh/VSMefx/README.md

 The saved DGML file has the parts that have import issues as the nodes and has directed edges between parts to indicate the flow of part imports.
 Since we only store the nodes that have rejection issues, any incoming edges into a graph can be interpreted as parts that are causing it to be rejected and any outgoing edges can be thought of as parts that it is causing to be rejected.

 If a part has exports other than itself, then Mefx visualizes that part as a container and stores the other exports inside the given container.
-Currently,

 The DGML diagram that is saved when we run the above command looks like
 ![DGML Graph for all the rejections](Images/All_Graph.jpg)